Gartner: Infrastructure services moving beyond the edge

 According to Gartner, by 2021 55 percent of revenue for 65 percent of global infrastructure service providers will come from edge-related services that help customers experience business moments at digital touchpoints.

-Already an inundation of connected things and immersive human-machine interfaces are pushing data centre resources and services to the edge to support these digital touchpoints.
+Already an inundation of connected things and immersive human-machine interfaces are pushing data center resources and services to the edge to support these digital touchpoints.

 A Gartner survey found that 27 percent of organisations are already in motions to exploit edge computing, while 70 percent expect edge computing to become relevant to their infrastructure plan within the next year.